stlab/adobe-contract-checks/README.md

   // greater than its greatest contained value. int _end;

-  void check_invariant() const { ADOBE_INVARIANT(start() <= end()); }
+  // Fails a contract check if the invariants of `*self` are violated. void check_invariant() const { ADOBE_INVARIANT(start() <= end()); }
 public:
   // An instance with the given bounds.